 In New York, postnuptial agreements are very similar to prenuptial agreements.
 They allow spouses to define their separate property and marital property, establish alimony or spousal maintenance and can also address pre-marital debt.
 Like prenuptial agreements, they cannot address issues like child support or custody.

 However, if you have children from a previous marriage and your spouse does not adopt them, a postnuptial agreement can help ensure that your children are provided for should you and your spouse divorce or separate.

 As in Pre-Nuptial agreements, Post-nuptial agreements need to spell out what will take place if the marriage ends.
 In the absence of such agreement, state law, as interpreted by a judge, after a lengthy and expensive trial., the disposition of assets will be determined under state law, as interpreted by a judge.

 In order to make sure this agreement is valid and enforceable complete disclosure of assets and liabilities of each spouse need to be in place.
 It is imperative to have an experienced matrimonial attorney to guide the parties and ensure that the agreement works for both parties.
-Something of the value must be exchange to sustain the agreement validity.
-Drafting of such agreement always requires both parties to be represented by legal council.
+Something of the value must be exchanged to sustain the agreement validity.
+Drafting of such agreement always requires both parties to be represented by legal counsel.

-In order to avoid future or present disputes about assets and liabilities of each spouse, it is a good idea to put in place a Post-Nuptial agreement.
+In order to avoid future or present disputes about assets and liabilities of each spouse, it is a good idea to put in place a Post-Nuptial Agreement.

 Schedule A Consultation